-Academic staff will adopt the client role but participants will use actual industry, firm or organisation case situations wherever possible.
-On completion of the project, students will be able to initiate and bring to fruitful completion an applied management project which relates to a tourism industry opportunity or problem; demonstrate the ability to integrate the knowledge and skills they have acquired in the program and apply them to a managerial decision-making case; demonstrate that they can function effectively in a management team and contribute to project management; and, produce original work in an appropriate format which demonstrates their abilities in the field of tourism management.
+To bring to fruitful completion an applied management project which relates to a tourism industry opportunity or problem; to demonstrate the ability to integrate the knowledge and skills acquired in the course and apply them to managerial decision making; to demonstrate the ability to function effectively in a management team; and to produce original work in an appropriate format which demonstrates abilities in the field of tourism management.
+The study will involve an actual tourism industry firm or organisation wherever possible.

-27807 TOURISM AND LEISURE MARKETING (6cp); prerequisite one core subject
+27807 TOURISM AND LEISURE MARKETING

+prerequisite one core subject

-Provides an understanding of the nature of market relations and marketing processes for leisure and tourism; an understanding of the difference between selling and marketing orientations in the public, private/commercial and voluntary sectors; familiarity with the coordinating and integrative requirements of all marketing efforts; recognition of the criteria for effective market segmentation and the selection of client groups; assistance with comprehension of current trends in pricing for leisure and tourism; and provides familiarity with the communication processes necessary for successful promotion in terms of personal contact, advertising, incentive schemes and publicity.
+Provides an understanding of the nature of market relations and marketing processes for leisure and tourism; an understanding of the difference between selling and marketing orientations in the public, private/commercial and voluntary sectors; familiarity with the coordinative and integrative requirements of all marketing efforts; recognition of the criteria for effective market segmentation and the selection of client groups; comprehension of current trends in pricing for leisure and tourism; and provides familiarity with the communication processes necessary for successful promotion in terms of personal contact, advertising, incentive schemes and publicity.

-27808 TRAVEL AND TOURISM LAW (6cp)
+27808 TRAVEL AND TOURISM LAW